andela-stuff/cp-defence/README.md

 ## System Functions

 ### To Meet Expectation
+> * The application (both server and client sides) should be working.
 > * The application should implement all server and client side requirements.
 > * The application should not throw console errors.
 > * The application should use production build of libraries, frameworks, ... (eg. production build of React, not development)